mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 m103-example:SECONDARY> db.new_collection.find()
 { "_id" : ObjectId("613328cd221f266dbf769257"), "student" : "Matt Javaly", "grade" : "A+" }

-// Attempting to write data directly to a secondary node (this should fail, because we cannot write data directly to a secondary): m103-example:SECONDARY> db.new_collection.insert( { "student": "Norberto Leite", "grade": "B+" } ) WriteResult({ "writeError" : { "code" : 10107, "errmsg" : "not master" } })
+// Attempting to write data directly to a secondary node (this should fail, because we cannot write data directly to a secondary node): m103-example:SECONDARY> db.new_collection.insert( { "student": "Norberto Leite", "grade": "B+" } ) WriteResult({ "writeError" : { "code" : 10107, "errmsg" : "not master" } })
 ```